daos-stack/daos/docs/admin/pool_operations.md

 default.
 If specified during a pool create operation, this property overrides any `--nsvc` options.
 This property cannot yet be changed afterward.

+### Properties for Controlling Checkpoints (MD on SSD only)

+Checkpointing is a background process that flushes VOS metadata from the ephemeral copy to the metadata blob storing the VOS file, enabling Write Ahead Log (WAL) space to be reclaimed.
+These properties are available to allow a user experiment with timing of checkpointing.
+They are experimental and may be removed in future versions of DAOS.

+#### Checkpoint policy (checkpoint)

+This property controls how checkpoints are triggered for each target.
+When enabled, checkpointing will always trigger if there is space pressure in the WAL.
+There are three supported options:

+* "timed"       : Checkpointing is also triggered periodically (default option).
+* "lazy"        : Checkpointing is only triggered when there is WAL space pressure.
+* "disabled"    : Checkpointing is disabled.
+WAL space may be exhausted.

+#### Checkpoint frequency (checkpoint\_freq)

+This property controls how often checkpoints are triggered.
+If the checkpoint policy is not "timed", this property is ignored.
+The value is specified in seconds.

+#### Checkpoint threshold (checkpoint\_thresh)

+This property controls the percentage of WAL usage to automatically trigger a checkpoint.
+The value is specified as a percentage between 10-75.
+Anything outside the range will be automatically adjusted.

 See [Erasure Code](https://docs.daos.io/v2.4/user/container/#erasure-code) for details on erasure coding at the container level.